urbanwiki/urbanwiki.github.io/content/Ontario/More Homes Built Faster Act.md

 alias: "Bill 23"
 year: 2022
 ---
-The *More Homes Built Faster Act* (also known as *Bill 23*), is a bill that was passed with the g.oal of creating more homes in Ontario.
+The *More Homes Built Faster Act* (also known as *Bill 23*), is a bill that was passed with the goal of creating more homes in Ontario.
 You can read the entire bill [here](https://www.ola.org/en/legislative-business/bills/parliament-43/session-1/bill-23)

 # Goals
 - Addressing the [Missing Middle](https://en.wikipedia.org/wiki/Missing_middle_housing) problem